Frequently Asked Questions

 What if I am already protected by another fire agency?

-Owners of habitable structures within the SRA and also within the boundaries of a local agency that provides fire protection services receive a reduction of $35 per habitable structure.
+Many areas throughout the SRA receive structural fire protection from local fire protection agencies.
+Owners of habitable structures in the SRA who are also within the boundaries of a local agency that provides fire protection services receive a reduction of $35 per habitable structure.

 I already pay for local fire protection, why do I need to pay this fee as well?

-The law determines that the fee should be charged to the owners of habitable structures in the SRA in part because such habitable structure owners receive a disproportionately larger benefit from fire prevention services in SRA.
-Historically, locally-funded fire protection services have arisen because residents want an increased level of fire protection services beyond those provided directly by CAL FIRE.
+The law determines that the fee should be charged to the owners of habitable structures in the SRA in part because such habitable structure owners receive a greater benefit from wildland fire prevention services in SRA.
+Historically, locally-funded fire protection services have arisen because residents wanted an increased level of fire protection services beyond those provided directly by CAL FIRE.
 Locally-funded fire protection services typically include elements of fire prevention.
 However, these are in addition to services provided by CAL FIRE across the entire SRA.
-The Fire Prevention Fee was established to fund some of the state fire services provided by CAL FIRE that directly benefit owners of structures in SRA.
+The Fire Prevention Fee was established to fund some of the state fire services provided by CAL FIRE that directly benefit owners of structures in SRA and reduce risk from wildfire to habitable structures in the SRA.

 How frequently are fees owed?